La Clusaz, France

 Our verdict :- traditional, unspoilt village, friendly locals and great skiing!

-There are six Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to La Clusaz are perfectly feasible.
-Geneva Airport is just one hours drive away, in good driving conditions, so you can be on the piste quickly.
+There are seven Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to La Clusaz are perfectly feasible.
+Annecy Airport and Geneva Airport are just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 Skiing in La Clusaz